Caltech-IPAC/Montage/README.md

 applications).

 We are in the process of adding automated regression testing using Jenkins.
-At the moment, this only includes a couple of dummy tests (after a build) on a Jenkins server that we maintain specifically for the Montage project).
+At the moment, this only includes a couple of dummy tests on a Jenkins server that we maintain specifically for the Montage project).

 Montage was funded from 2002 to 2005 by the National Aeronautics and Space Administration's Earth Science Technology Office, Computation